Spelmo/CSS-landing-page-with-tabs/README.md

 This README will bring you joy and happiness.

-Things I may want to cover, but I'm doing it because I have to:
+Things I don't want to cover, but, still, I'm doing it because I have to:

 * Ruby version 2.5.1